 Complies with AS 3958.1 (thickness requirements)

 TYPICAL ADVANTAGES OF LIQUID SCREED USED IN ACOUSTIC FLOOR APPLICATIONS

-Thinner structural slab section of only 150mm, reducing building height requirements
+Thinner structural slab section, reducing building height requirements

 Ready-mix, pump applied, zero silica exposure